Integrated Degree Program (IDP) Definition:

 How do you identify strong candidates?

 Students are identified as strong candidates for an integrated degree program by the undergraduate academic advisor(s) and/or departmental faculty based on criteria established by the department.
-Typically strong candidates would be strong students who have made substantial progress toward degree and are able to complete 120 undergraduate degree credits plus additional graduate level coursework within 4 years.
+Typically strong candidates are those who have made substantial progress toward completion of their undergraduate degree and can be expected to complete 120 undergraduate degree credits plus additional graduate level coursework within four years and the remaining master’s degree requirements in year five.

 When are students admitted to integrated degree programs?